mixpanel/docs/pages/docs/access-security/single-sign-on/okta.md

 #### Configure SAML

+A. If you use the Mixpanel app from the OIN, the following SAML configuration is already built into the app.

-You must fill the form found in the **Configure SAML** menu in Okta.
+B. If you create a custom app, you must fill the form found in the **Configure SAML** menu in Okta.
 Make sure that the following fields are adjusted to match the coresponding values:

 - **Single sign on URL:** Postback URL from Mixpanel (https://mixpanel.com/security/sso/v2/authorize/?org_id=YOUR_ORG_ID)
 - **Requestable SSO URLs:** https://sso.mixpanel.com/sso/saml2